MoonHugo/ComfyUI-FFmpeg/README_EN.md

 ###### Parameter Description
 **video1_path**: local video path,e.g.:`C:\Users\Desktop\111.mp4`<br>
 **video2_path**: local video path,e.g.:`C:\Users\Desktop\222.mp4`<br>
-**device**: There are two options: CPU and GPU, if you encounter an error while stitching two videos using the CPU, you can try using the GPU instead.<br>
+**device**: there are two options: CPU and GPU, if you encounter an error while stitching two videos using the CPU, you can try using the GPU instead.<br>
-**use_audio**: Which audio will be used in the stitched video?
+**use_audio**: which audio will be used in the stitched video?
 You can choose the audio from either the first video or the second video, that is, from video1 or video2.<br>
-**stitching_type**: The methods for stitching videos are divided into two types: horizontal stitching and vertical stitching.<br>
+**stitching_type**: the methods for stitching videos are divided into two types: horizontal stitching and vertical stitching.<br>
 **output_path**: video save path,e.g.:`C:\Users\Desktop\output`<br>

 ___